These Numbers Show Favorable Signs for Community Health Systems Inc. (CYH)

 Community Health Systems Inc. (CYH): Who are the competitors?

-The company’s main competitors (and peers) include Select Medical Holdings Corporation (SEM) that is trading 223.28% up over the past 12 months.
-Tenet Healthcare Corporation (THC) is 383.02% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Select Medical Holdings Corporation (SEM) that is trading 174.31% up over the past 12 months and HCA Healthcare Inc. (HCA) that is 133.19% higher over the same period.
+Tenet Healthcare Corporation (THC) is 262.20% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -7.48% from the last report on Jan 28, 2021 to stand at a total of 5.17 million short shares sold with a short interest ratio of 2.75.